5 Star Residential and Commercial Roofing

 Seam Inspection

-Heat-welded seams are TPO's strongest feature, but edge seams and flashing terminations should be inspected annually.
-We check every linear foot of seam for signs of separation, fish-mouthing, or wear, particularly around penetrations like HVAC units, vents, and drains.
+Heat-welded seams are TPO's strongest feature, but Panhandle UV and 25-45 mph sustained winds put steady stress on edge seams and flashing terminations.
+We inspect every linear foot of seam annually for separation, fish-mouthing, and wear, with extra attention around HVAC curbs, plumbing vents, and roof drains where most failures start.

 Membrane Patching

-Punctures from foot traffic, dropped tools, or hail are repaired by heat-welding a matching TPO patch over the damaged area.
-These repairs restore the membrane to its original waterproof integrity and can be completed in under an hour for small areas.
+Punctures from foot traffic on HVAC service calls, dropped tools, or Texas Panhandle hail are repaired by heat-welding a matching TPO patch from manufacturers like Carlisle or Firestone over the damaged area.
+The patch restores the original waterproof bond and on small areas can be completed in under an hour without taking the building offline.

 Drain Maintenance